ACX pays you monthly by check or direct deposit to the U.S. bank account of your choice.

 When creating your ACX profile you can securely provide your W-9 details, including your tax reporting name and Tax Information Number (TIN).
 You can edit or add that information at anytime.
 Simply go to this link and enter your Tax Information near the bottom of the page.
 If you have previously sent in your W-9 and nothing has changed, there is no need to supply your information once again.

 You’ll get a monthly statement from Audible (since ACX is Audible's platform), which will include unit sales numbers from sales on Audible.com, Amazon.com, and iTunes.
-You’ll also get a monthly royalty check (unless you’re a Producer who was paid a fee for your work as part of a Pay For Production deal).
-Note: If your royalties are less than fifty dollars for a month, we hold off and send a check when you’re owed at least fifty dollars.
+You’ll also get a monthly royalty check or direct deposit payment (unless you’re a Producer who was paid a fee for your work as part of a Pay For Production deal).
+Note: If you are not enrolled in direct deposit and your royalties are less than $50 for a month, we send a check when you’re owed at least $50.

 Sign-in to ACX and go to My Projects (from the link on the upper right of any ACX page).
 If you’re the Rights Holder on the audiobook—or if you’re the Producer and you entered into a Royalty Share deal with the Rights Holder—you will be able to see sales information.
 Simply click on the title of the completed audiobook to view its details.
 From there you can click the Audiobook Sales tab.
 ACX will show you aggregated sales information from our retail partners, Audible.com, Amazon.com, and iTunes.
 Note that if you entered into a non-exclusive deal, ACX will not be able to show you sales information from any retailers that ACX did not distribute to (because we, of course, don’t have access to that information).